Infographic Presentation: A Fun ESL Speaking Activity

 If your students do not use PowerPoint at work and are not familiar with it (or if you do not want to spend an entire lesson making an infographic), you may want to have the students find an existing infographic online to present.
 Search for “infographic” on Google Images and you’ll find many of them.

 A video of the infographic presentation can be helpful for your students.
 When students see and hear themselves, they can more easily see the areas that need improvement.

 1. Have your students choose a topic of interest that would have several data points to research and present.

 2. Have the students make a sketch of the planned infographic.

 3. Using PowerPoint, have the students make the infographic (use a blank layout, in portrait, with the margins set to 10”/25cm by 30”/75cm).

 4. In the next lesson, have the students present the infographic to you.
 According to the student’s level, have them focus on speaking without a script, using gestures, or inflection, etc.

 5. Review the infographic presentation.

-Love this Infographic Presentation ESL Activity?
+Love this Infographic Presentation Activity?